 The MSS then urged the private investigator to either uncover derogatory information about the victim or create it if none existed, including to beat the victim.

-One of the accused named in the complaint that the MSS also retained was a former Florida correctional officer.
+One of the accused named in the complaint that the MPS also retained was a former Florida correctional officer.

 Here are a few quotes from the complaint:

 “MATTHEW ZIBURIS previously resided in Ocala, Florida and currently resides in Oyster Bay, Long Island.
 He has worked as a correctional officer for the State of Florida and as a bodyguard.

 ZIBURIS has not notified the Attorney General that he is acting as an agent of the PRC government.”

 ANOTHER RECENT CASE OF THE CHINESE MPS USING AN AMERICAN PI

 In my November 2, 2020, post titled, “U.S Private Investigator – Former Law Enforcement Officer—Arrested for Conspiring with Chinese Foreign Agents in an Illegal Chinese “Fox Hunt” Operation”